-If your holiday on Crete is coming to an end, I’m certain you will want to take back home some beautiful memories of the island that will help you revive those unique moments once you are back home.
+If your holiday in Crete is coming to an end, I’m certain you will want to take back home some beautiful memories of the island that will help you revive those unique moments once you are back home.

-Here is a list of the best 13 souvenirs you can buy during your trip to Crete for yourself or for your friends and your family.
+Here is a list of the best 13 souvenirs you can buy during your trip to Crete for yourself or your friends and your family.